 To date, twelve major retailers have signed on including Walmart, Whole Foods, Trader Joe’s, McDonalds, the YUM Brands, Chipotle, Burger King, Aramark, Compass Group, Bon Appetit, Sodexo, and Subway.

 The Fair Food Program has been called “one of the great human rights success stories of our day” in a Washington Post op-ed, “the best workplace monitoring program” in the U.S. in the New York Times, and a “smart mix of tools” that “could serve as a model elsewhere in the world” by the United Nations Working Group on Business and Human Rights.

 There are a number of retailers who have resisted signing this landmark agreement including Publix, Kroger, Safeway, and Wendy’s.
 Their forceful stand against the dignity and rights of workers is shameful.

-To kick off the idea and look forward to others stepping forward with their own films to share–environmental, social justice, etc. As a tribute to the recent conclusion of MUUF’s Welcoming Congregation Program, on Saturday, April 14 at 1PM we will show “Gender Revolution” which explores the complexities of gender in everyday life, from the moment we are born through our twilight years.
-To better understand this complex social and scientific issue, Katie Couric crisscrossed the U.S. to talk with scientists, psychologists, activists, authors and families to learn more about the role of genetics, brain chemistry and modern culture on gender fluidity.
-Join us!
+p style=”text-align: left;”> As a tribute to the recent conclusion of MUUF’s Welcoming Congregation Program, on Saturday, April 14 at 1PM we will show “Gender Revolution” which explores the complexities of gender in everyday life, from the moment we are born through our twilight years.
+To better understand this complex social and scientific issue, Katie Couric criss-crossed the U.S. to talk with scientists, psychologists, activists, authors and families to learn more about the role of genetics, brain chemistry and modern culture on gender fluidity.